 A number of additional courses related to commercial diving are available, including:

 This four-day course is held annually during the October reading week.
 It provides you with a Transport Canada Certification in Small Vessel Operator Proficiency and Marine Emergency Duties, which is mandatory for workers operating from vessels.
-This course is currently only available to active UWS students.
+This course is currently not available.

 This five-day course is for IMCA-certified divers who are looking to renew their two-year certificates.